GE Dash 8 Series: Construction history

 The Dash 8 prototype was completed in 1984.
 Manufacture of the improved production units started in earnest in 1987.
 Early versions of the Dash 8 were manufactured on the Dash 7 production line, but their general appearance was different.
 The Dash 8-40C, introduced in 1987, featured improved reliability.

 Nomenclature

 The naming of the Dash 8 Series, and that of its various models, corresponded initially with that of its predecessor, the Dash 7.
-So, for example, "B32-8" designated a B-B configured 3200 hp Dash 8 Series locomotive.
+So, an example is "B32-8," which means it is a B-B configured 3200 hp Dash 8 Series locomotive.

 After product improvements were made to the line in 1987, the official designations for models in this series changed to "Dash 8...", as shown below.
 However, for simplicity many railroads decided to use designations which follow the pattern of the Dash 7 line.
 For example, the Dash 8-40C is usually rendered as "C40-8".

 The "W" suffix used for some models indicates the then-optional wide-nose "North American" safety cab.